 The American Law Journal television program brought home two 2017 Emmy® awards for broadcasting excellence as Best Interview/Discussion Series overall and Best Politics/Government Program/Special for a program on gerrymandering.
-These honors are the fourth and fifth awards for ALJ in the Mid-Atlantic region of the National Academy of Art & Sciences comprising the 4th and 23rd largest TV markets in the U.S. since 2015.
+These honors are the fourth and fifth awards for ALJ in the Mid-Atlantic region of the National Academy of Art & Sciences since 2015 comprising multiple U.S. media markets including the 4th and 23rd.

 "We're particularly honored to be recognized with such esteemed news and public affairs organizations" says Senior Producer Valerie Jones.
 "Our categories included Philadelphia NBC10's live DNC coverage, Telemundo's Fidel Castro special and WQED-PBS Pittsburgh original programming."

-Receiving Emmy® statuettes are (L ro R) Director of Production Andrew Schaeffer, Senior Producer Valerie Jones, Host and Executive Director Christopher Naughton, Feature Reporter Gina Passarella and Director Joel Keeler.
+Receiving Emmy® statuettes are (L ro R) Director of Production Andrew Schaeffer, Senior Producer Valerie Jones, Host and Executive Producer Christopher Naughton, Feature Reporter Gina Passarella and Director Joel Keeler.

 Passarella, also Executive Editor for American Lawyer Media's The American Lawyer magazine, has served as ALJ feature reporter for more than ten years.